gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 Bayesian Networks in general require that we discretize variables prior to fitting them to data.
 This can either be a shortcomig or a feature: it may make results more interpretable by business stakeholders.
 However, it introduces an arbritrary choice that may be hard to reason about and has a high impact on results.
 Personally, I think the scale is tipped to this being a **shortcoming**, as I think the interpretability gains do not compensate the introduction of an arbitrary choice.

-For simplicity, we perforrm quantile-based discretization, where all the features are discretized to `n_bins` bins.
-We also perform transform binary variables into strings, log1p-transform the target variable, and split data into `train` and `test` sets.
+For simplicity, we perform quantile-based discretization, where all the features are discretized to `n_bins` bins.
+We also transform binary variables into strings, log1p-transform the target variable, and split data into `train` and `test` sets.

 We perform special treatment on the target variable such as the the discretized labels represent the expected value of the bins, so we preserve expected values and can correctly compute treatment effects further on.